 Sometimes you may experience particular sites are started loading very slowly on your Google Chrome browser.
 If you notice the “Resolving Host” message in your browser’s status bar then it could be the root cause for the delay.
 This resolving host problem also causes the site to load in a scrambled manner without proper links.
 Besides Google Chrome it also affects all popular browsers like Firefox, Safari, Edge, Internet Explorer, etc. and the sites will not load properly.

-Why it Happens?
+Why Resolving Host Happens?

 This is probably due to change in ISP or change in DNS settings by your ISP.
 Sometimes the DNS cache stored in your local computer or Chrome browser may also cause delay in finding the correct IP address of the site.
-Directly opening the IP address in browser’s address bar will skip the entire resolving host process, for instance enter 220.127.116.11 instead of apple.com.
-Learn more about resolving host or domain name here.
+Below diagram explains how the browser gets the IP address from multilevel DNS hierarchy (part A) and receives the actual content from a web server using that IP (part B).
+Google Chrome will display a resolving host message on status bar during the process of part A. Learn more about resolving host or domain name.

 How to Fix Resolving Host Issue?

 Depending on the root cause of the issue one of the below solutions should fix the resolving host issue:

 Changing the DNS servers in your network settings is the straight forward way of fixing this issue.
 You can use any of the public DNS servers available in the net.
 Since all your internet activities will be routed through the DNS servers for resolving domains, only use known and reliable server address and avoid using unknown free server details for security reasons.

 Here we used the IP addresses of Google’s public DNS servers for Preferred DNS server as 220.127.116.11 and Alternate DNS server as 18.104.22.168 for TCP/IPv4 as shown in the picture below.